 Gerber Auto 06 Automatic Knife is my top pick.
 This model provides sturdiness and premium quality.
 It has a rugged drop point blade shape that will tackle most cutting jobs with ease.
 The oversized push-button allows for blazing fast blade deployments and the safety slider adds security.

 If you are looking for an automatic knife that is designed for everyday carry, look no further than the Gerber Auto.
+It’s No. 1 of the best automatic knives for many reasons.

 The Auto 06 comes equipped with an armored grip, which is great because it is made up of electroformed scales that provide a great feel and a bold look.
 The anodized aluminum handle is perfect for pocket carry because the smooth stonewash finish will not ruin your pants.